Classic Car is a Driver of Fond Elmhurst Memories

 Keith Reed’s father’s Dodge helped keep his education moving forward.

-A 1970 Dodge Monaco has held a special place in the life of Keith Reed ’74 for its association with his dad and with Elmhurst College.
+A 1970 Dodge Monaco has held a special place in the life of Keith Reed ’74 for its association with his dad and with Elmhurst University.

 Reed’s dad, Warren, purchased the Dodge during the winter of Keith’s senior year in high school: light bronze metallic with a champagne vinyl top, a V8 engine and a smart black pinstripe on either side.
 Sadly, Warren Reed was fighting pancreatic cancer and he passed away before he could see his son graduate.